GPTInfused/python-ping-logger/README.md

 ## tl;dr

+- It has no dependencies other than Python's standard library and `ping`.
 - It logs the pings to a target into a `csv` file.
 - It prints out the 1m / 5m / 10m averages.
 - It also detects spikes and shows you how big the spike is visually (mild: ⚠️, moderate: ❗, severe: 🚨).